voxlol/projectjellyfish/README.md

 TaaS, PaaS, or even Staff) and allows them to be assigned a cost, and then users can create projects and add those services to a project.
 Jellyfish current supports IaaS via [ManageIQ](http://manageiq.org).

-Project Jellyfish has 3 main components: Jellyfish-API, Jellyfish-UX, and ManageIQ.
-Jellyfish-API is the API layer of Jellyfish.
+Project Jellyfish has 3 main components: Jellyfish API, Jellyfish UX, and ManageIQ.
+Jellyfish API is the API layer of Jellyfish.
 It provides a REST based API for Jellyfish-UX and for the Jellyfish Mobile application.

 #### Requirements